How To Sleep With A Headache

 You may expect a nasty headache in the morning after your neck tenses and locks.
 Placing your arm above your head can also impair blood flow by cutting off circulation and putting pressure on your nerves.

-A trigger point is a muscle that is involuntarily contracted, tight, and painful.
-Therefore, trigger point therapy consists of sessions where a therapist will find and release their client’s trigger points.
+Deep tissue or sports massage consists of sessions where a therapist will find and release their client’s muscular tension and tightness.
 This is accomplished by applying different amounts of pressure on muscle knots and then extending the afflicted areas over their full range of motion.

-Teeth grinding, for example, can cause trigger points to form around the jaw, which can result in headaches.
-People suffering from headaches may benefit greatly from a trigger point massage.
+Teeth grinding, for example, can cause muscular tension to form around the jaw, which can result in headaches.
+People suffering from headaches may benefit greatly from a deep tissue or sports massage.

-Patients with headaches are nearly twice as likely to have postural irregularities, such as head-forward posture and trigger points in the back of the neck, according to studies.
-For this reason, a qualified therapist would offer a massage of the neck and shoulders in headaches (to relax the neck and shoulder muscles) simultaneously focusing on trigger points.
+Patients with headaches are nearly twice as likely to have postural irregularities, such as head-forward posture and tightness in the back of the neck, according to studies.
+For this reason, a qualified therapist would offer a massage of the neck and shoulders in headaches (to relax the neck and shoulder muscles) simultaneously focusing on reducing the muscular tension.